By Jim Grey (about)

 Sometimes your needs pull you out:

 You aren’t growing in skills, pay, or title.
 Your career should progress.
 What that looks like depends on what motivates you.
 I like to get better and better at what I do, and if that’s not happening I get bored and leave.
-You might just want to make more and more money or rise to the top of the corporate ladder.
-Your growth might stall for a while in any job, but if it stalls for too long first ask trusted colleagues and managers what you might be doing to block your own growth, and fix those things.
-If that well is dry, perhaps you’ve gone as far as you can go and to grow you’ll need a new opportunity.
+You might just want to make more and more money, be promoted to some level in your company, or move into a different kind of role.
+Your growth might stall for a while in any job.
+But if it stalls for too long, first ask trusted colleagues and managers what you might be doing to block your own growth, and fix those things.
+If that well is dry, perhaps you’ve gone as far as you can go and to grow you’ll need a new opportunity elsewhere.

 You need a job that won’t challenge you.
 This might sound strange.
 But if your personal life ever goes seriously sideways you might need to put career aspirations on hold for a while.
 In my mid 30s my first marriage ended in an awful mess.
-I ended up working in IT for a large insurance company, where the pace was slower and the work itself wasn’t that hard.
+I ended up working in IT for a large insurance company in a role where I could meet expectations with very little stress.
 I came home at night with the energy to focus on getting my life back together.
 Eventually my life restabilized and I wanted to grow in my career again, so I left.

 You want to work for a company whose culture or product aligns with your values.
 Where I work now we build a product that aims to make the work life better for employees everywhere.
 We attract people who want to be a part of that mission.
 If you see another company with a mission that resonates with you, by all means, find a job there!